-Do you know anything about macro photography extension tubes?
-Maybe you should.
-They're very affordable and simple to handle.
-They're a thrifty way to dive into macro photography and get great images.
-Bonus: you can get them to fit the camera you already own.
+You don't need to spend money on an expensive dedicated macro lens.
+Extension tubes are a thrifty way to let you dive into macro photography and get great images.
+Here's the kicker.
+You can get them to fit the camera you already own.

 Extension tubes are my favorite accessory for doing close-up photography.
 Whether it's indoor studio shooting with controlled lighting or outside in the natural world with existing lighting, I use extension tubes more than any other macro optical system.